What would you like to search for?

 Of the 13 species of otters in the world, Hong Kong is home to one: the Eurasian otter (Lutra lutra).
 Eurasian otters are mainly nocturnal, but their mysterious night-time activities make it difficult to find and track them, so scientists – and the general public as well – don’t know much about them.
 What we do know is that rampant development and other human activities in wetlands are threatening the lives and habitats of these special creatures.

-The Wetland Incubator project has gathered experts and groups of citizen scientists who are scientifically-minded detectives.
+The Wetland Incubator project has gathered experts and groups of citizen scientists who are scientifically minded detectives.
 They will observe and record otter signs like spraint and footprints that will allow us to better understand their distribution and population status.
-Design teams with inventive minds and nature-loving hearts are also being invited to help raise public awareness of otters by developing various information campaigns.
+Design teams with inventive minds and nature-loving hearts are also recruited to help raise public awareness of otters by developing various information campaigns.

 Programmes: